plone/plonedev.vagrant/README.rst

 stops the virtual machine, saving an image of its state so that you may later restart with::

     c:\...> vagrant resume

+Likewise, "vagrant halt" stops the virtual machine and frees its memory on the host. "vagrant up" restarts the same virtual machine.

 Run "vagrant" with no command line arguments to see what else you can do.